gluster/gluster-kubernetes/docs/design/gluster-block-provisioning.md

 needs to find and appropriate block-hosting volume in the available clusters.
 Hence heketi should internally flag these volumes with a label (`block`).

+#### Type of block-hosting volumes

+The block-hosting volumes should be regular
+3-way replica volumes (possibly distributed).
+One important aspect is that for performance reasons, sharding should be enabled on these volumes.

 #### Block-hosting volume creation automatism